roosta/fatline/README.md

 **Disclaimer:**

 This project is not built with modular config in mind.
-It's tailor made to quickly scaffold an Arch Linux install with my personal [dotfiles](https://github.com/roosta/dotfiles) and various libs and projects.
+It's tailor made to quickly scaffold an Arch Linux install with my personal [dotfiles](https://github.com/roosta/etc) and various libs and projects.
 I hope this will be useful to someone else but it needs a few tweaks to fit other setups.

-**Under constant development so things may break**
+**This is now abandoned in favor of a makefile [here](https://github.com/roosta/etc)**

 Installation:
 ---